Joaz/klarna-checkout-ruby/README.md

 client.create_order(order)
 order.id
 # => ID of the order (no other attributes are updated)
-# save the ID along your order.
+# save the ID for later use.

 # this will return the payment widget to display in the browser.
 order.gui.snippet